Commercial Lease: Everything You Need to Know

 Before signing, understand that a commercial lease has different clauses than a residential lease so read carefully and ask questions.
 Terms defined in a residential contract may not define the same as in a commercial contract.

-Most people have a familiarity of the language of residential leases.
+Most people have a familiarity with the language of residential leases.
 A commercial lease differs in some key ways.

 - It does not have the protections that a residential lease has.
 Commercial leases are not subject to the consumer protection laws that residential contracts receive.